LeonSong1995/gsMap/docs/source/mouse_example.md

 `````
-### 2.6 visualization
+### 6. visualization

 **Objective**: Visualize the results of GPS.

-You could use below command to visualize the spatial LDSC results.
+You could use below command to visualize the GPS results.
 You will get a scatter plot with the -log10(p-value) of each spot.

 **Output**
 - A pdf file.
-- A html file which could be opened in a web browser to interactively explore the spatial LDSC results.
+- A html file which could be opened in a web browser to interactively explore the results.

 ```shell
 GPS run_visualize \